Categories: Roofing

 When the snow threshold surpasses safe limits, it’s a wise decision to call experienced roofers specializing in snow and ice removal.
 This mitigates safety risks and ensures your roof is cleared efficiently without incurring damage.
 While removing excess snow is crucial, it’s important not to strip the roof entirely.
 Maintaining at least 2 inches of snow on the surface can protect shingles from damage.

 Need snow removal services?
-Trust Northeast Gutters and Remodeling to get the job done right.
+Trust Northeast Gutters & Remodeling LLC to get the job done right.
 We’re here to assist with all your residential roofing needs.
 Call us at (860) 899-7878 or complete our online form to get an estimate.

 Thiago Batista